vult-dsp/vult/content/tutorials/dsp.md

 The variables `w1` and `w2` represent the terms `w[n-1]` and `w[n-2]`.
 The variables `y0` and `x0` represent `y[n]` and `x[n]`.
 The coefficients of the filter are `b0`, `b1`, `b2`, `a0` and `a2` which are calculated depending on the filter.
 We can see that `w1` and `w2` are declared as `mem` variables since we want them to keep their value every time the function is called.

 Now that we have the architecture of the biquad, we can design filters.
 In order to design a filter we need to calculate the coefficients.
-Here we are gonna follow the formulae show in the Audio-EQ-Cookbook (http://www.musicdsp.org/files/Audio-EQ-Cookbook.txt).
+Here we are gonna follow the formulae show in the [Audio-EQ-Cookbook](/pages/audio-eq-cookbook.html).
 The code for the filter is the following:

 <div class="vult_code" id="tut3-2">fun lowpass(x,w0,q) {
     val cos_w = cos(w0);